cloudmesh/cloudmesh-manual/docs-source/source/configuration/configuration.rst

 Compute Cloud Providers
 -----------------------

-The default yaml file includes templates to configure various clouds.
+The default YAML file includes templates to configure various clouds.
 You can change these defaults and provide access to your cloud credentials to make the management of cloud virtual machines easier.
 Templates for AWS, Azure, Google, OpenStack are provided.
 Specific